How is the Dutch economy developing?

 In the first half of 2020, the debt of the central government increased by 47 billion euros.
 Government income fell mainly because companies will have to pay less corporate income tax over 2020 for the time being due to the coronavirus crisis.
 At the same time, expenditure by central government increased due to income support measures such as NOW and Tozo.
 In addition, the continued payment to health care providers and the additional costs of COVID-19 in health care led to increased subsidy costs.
 This is evident from the monthly financial figures of central government.

 How is consumer confidence developing?

-Confidence among Dutch consumers recovered slightly in June.
-The consumer confidence indicator stood at -26, up from -31 in May.
-Consumers’ willingness to buy was less negative.
-Opinions on the economic climate remained the same.
+In September, confidence among Dutch consumers hardly changed.
+The consumer confidence indicator stood at -28, up from -29 in August.
+Consumers’ sentiment about the general economic situation improved slightly.
+Their willingness to buy remained unchanged.
 Read more